thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/05-create-and-deploy-an-app.md

 Congratulations, you have deployed your first application to Azure Spring Apps Enterprise.

-As you can see we needed to make 0 modifications to our code to get it running in ASA-E. This is one of the advavtages of ASA-E, run your same Spring Applications but let Azure handle the infrastructure and scaling issues.
+As you can see we needed to make 0 modifications to our code to get it running in ASA-E. This is one of the advantages of ASA-E, run your same Spring Applications but let Azure handle the infrastructure and scaling issues.

 Let's go ahead and see how to make code changes to our application.